U.S. Bicentennial license plate home page Rick Kretschmer's License Plate Archives U.S. Bicentennial license plate

 Rick's U.S. Bicentennial Plates

 I actually started collecting U.S. Bicentennial plates rather unintentionally.
-I had begun to collect U.S. 1977 passenger car plates (my high school graduation year) and Illinois passenger car plates (my wife's home state).
-I soon realized that I would end up having nearly all of the Bicentennial base plates in my 1977 set, with the major exceptions being a Pennsylvania U.S. Bicentennial, of which I already had several in my Pennsylvania run, an Illinois Bicentennial, which I had just acquired for my Illinois run, and an Oklahoma Bicentennial.
+I was already collecting Pennsylvania passenger car plates (my parents' home state), and had just begun to collect U.S. 1977 passenger car plates (my high school graduation year) and Illinois passenger car plates (my wife's home state).
+I soon realized that between these various sub-collections, I would end up having nearly all of the U.S. Bicentennial plates, with the only real exception being a 1976 Oklahoma Bicentennial, which was easy enough to find.

 This display is arranged chronologically based on the date each of the plates were introduced.
 The approximate dates that each plate design was in use are indicated.
-These are all passenger car plates.
+Although some Bicentennial plates were standard issues, and others were extra-cost optional bases, these were all used for passenger cars.

 1976 Pennsylvania